eea flag

-The main overall policy framework is the European Green Deal.
-It sets out a new growth strategy to transform the Union into a fair and prosperous society, with a modern, resource-efficient, and competitive economy, where there are no net emissions of greenhouse gases in 2050 and where economic growth is decoupled from resource use.
+In 2019, the European Green Deal set out the growth strategy to transform the Union into a fair and prosperous society, with a modern, resource-efficient, and competitive economy, where there are no net emissions of greenhouse gases as of 2050 and where economic growth is decoupled from resource use.
 The European Green Deal also aims to protect, conserve, and enhance the Union’s natural capital, and ‘to protect the health and well-being of citizens from environment-related risks and impacts’.
-At the same time, this transition must be just and inclusive, leaving no one behind.

 EU policies on climate adaptation